Family violence is any abusive behaviour in a family or intimate relationship where one person attempts to gain and maintain control over another.

 “Is the violence affecting my children?”

 Children who witness family violence can experience feelings of fear, anger, depression, anxiety and shame.
 They may experience physical symptoms such as stomach cramps, headaches and sleeping problems.
-Children who witness the violence suffer the same consequences as those who are directly abused.
-In other words, a child who witnesses spousal violence is experiencing a form of child abuse.

 “Will I go to jail?”